AristaFederal/Newsletter/docs/March2025.md

 # Arista Federal Newsletter March 2025

 ## **Arista Ethernetlink Portfolio for AI Networking**
-By: Salman Zahid, Director of Systems Engineering, Federal
+By: Salman Zahid, Director of Systems Engineering

 In the rapidly evolving world of Artificial Intelligence, network performance can make or break the success of AI initiatives.
 Arista Networks has stepped up to this challenge with its groundbreaking Etherlink AI platforms (a set of hardware platforms and a suite of software capabilities in Arista EOS and CloudVision), offering a comprehensive solution for high-performance AI networking.